makersacademy/bowling-challenge/README.md

 As a user
 I want to record  an extra bowl in the last round if I throw a strike or spare So that I can accrue bonus points

+As a user
+I want to know when the card is _complete
+So that I don't add too many frames to the card
 ```